AGgup8/obsidian-dentistry/prosthodontics/Support.md

-Support is resistance to vertical seating forces.
-It is tested by seating the denture in place, and pushing against the ridges.
+Support is resistance to **vertical seating forces**.
+It is tested by seating the denture in place, and **pushing against the ridges**.

 The **denture base** provides support by pressing against the soft and hard tissues in the mouth.
 For the upper arch, the **palate** and **alveolar ridge** provide the most support.
 For the lower arch, the **buccal shelf** and **retromolar pad** provide the most support.